Tennis Ace Elina Svitolina And Textile Designer Cassie Byrnes Talk Personal Style, Sport, and NikeCourt

 AW: Every artist has their own style — Cassie, how would you describe yours?

 CB: Most people see it as colourful, abstract and vibrant.
-If I were to describe my style to myself, though, its all about my technical exploration into textiles.
+If I were to describe my style to myself, though, it’s all about my technical exploration into textiles.
 I’m constantly trying to push myself and to evolve, and that’s what really drives me creatively – that constant want to keep getting better and to do things that interest me as a designer.

 AW: Do you think your work reflects the type of person you are?
 Do you approach life in a similar style?